Safe Browsing Tips

 Computers and devices run using computer programs that operate the hardware (operating system) and enable access to services and functionality (software).
 These computer programs are not perfect, and they contain errors (bugs) that can provide a means for a hacker to gain access to your device or data.
 These bugs are corrected by software updates, patches and fixes.

 - Enable automatic updates

 Generally all you need to do is reboot your device and it will update as it restarts.

 Wear Your Seatbelt

-Antivirus is the oldest trick in the book.
-It’s like putting on your seatbelt when you get in the car.
+Antivirus is like putting on your seatbelt when you get in the car.
 It should be mandatory and automatic.

 Antivirus is software used to defend a computer against viruses, trojans and other malicious software.
 It is essential on Windows PCs and encouraged for Macs, Linux and mobile devices.

 The University installs anti-virus on all office PCs and provides free anti-virus from Sophos to all faculty, staff and students for their home machines.
 You can read how to install it here: uwindsor.ca/antivirus

 IT Services is happy to answer questions about cybersecurity on campus: ext.
 4440 or open a ticket for service here: uwindsor.ca/itshelp.
 More information on cybersecurity issues facing campus: uwindsor.ca/cybersecurity